 And they're not made public because their contents are unverified, sometimes unverifiable, and they're defamatory.

-And so, you know, you see a lot of stuff that you don't pass on because you don't know if it's true, and the words hang in the air.
+And so, you know, you see a lot of stuff that you don't pass on because you don't know if it's true.

-So you don't run it, but you did run this because it was Trump.
+But you did run this because it was Trump.

-Your inbox and mine, as you say, are full of all sorts of would-be dossiers of tips of allegations of claims.
+Your inbox and mine, as you say, are full of all sorts of would-be dossiers, of tips, of allegations, of claims.

 That, you know, for instance, imagine covering the week that we just had, right?

-Imagine covering the Simpsons testimony to the intelligence committee, the battle between Feinstein and Grassley, in a situation which you were not allowed to in which you had no idea what they were fighting about.
+Imagine covering the Simpsons testimony to the intelligence committee, the battle between Feinstein and Grassley, in a situation which you were not allowed to, in which you had no idea what they were fighting about.

 But you're making a retroactive argument.

-That's the point is that we now have the context for it.
+That's the point, is that we now have the context for it.

 And we didn't then.

-A lot of this we knew then.
+A lot of us we knew then.

-A lot of a lot of the people.
+A lot of people.

-No, well, you it wasn't read it on.
+No, well, it wasn't reading six.

-We didn't read it on BuzzFeed.
+I didn't read it on BuzzFeed.

 We didn't know the extent to which Steele apparently had gotten some of this information from Russian intelligence and shady Russian sources.